Read | Listen| Write

 Skirting small shards of glass peering up from the muddy path

-They look down at the river, still flowing despite its heaviness
+They look down at the silty river, still flowing despite

 Their sage songs muffled